19hours/sg-statutes/Acts/Income Tax Act.md

 [32/95]

-(26) Any payment accrued to a self-employed woman under section 9 of the Children Development Co-Savings Act (Cap.
+(26) Any payment accrued to a self-employed woman under section 9 of the Child Development Co-Savings Act (Cap.
 38A) shall be deemed to be income from her trade, business, profession or vocation chargeable to tax under subsection (1)(a).

 [13/2011 wef 01/05/2011]